fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 ## … and why they're not what I have in mind

 I want to make something *outside these established genres*.
-I really like *the idea* of interactive fiction, but I wouldn't enjoy writing one and it's not my favorite medium to play/read, either, from the few that I've tried over the years.
+I really like *the idea* of interactive fiction, but I wouldn't enjoy writing one.
+It's also not my favorite medium to play/read.

-But recently I made a renewed effort to explore interactive fiction and *appreciate it* as much as I could.
+But I've only ever tried a few of them, so recently I made a renewed effort to explore interactive fiction and *appreciate it* as much as I could.
 Here are my impressions, along with some examples.

-Parser-based interactive fiction feels more game-like on the whole, with its clear concept of spaces to be explored.
-It can be hard for a newcomer to learn, but that's not a problem if a good tutorial is included ([*Counterfeit Monkey*](https://ifdb.org/viewgame?id=aearuuxv83plclpl)) or if the commands are intuitive based on the context ([*FeedVid Live*](https://varunramesh.itch.io/feedvid-live)).
+I like that **parser-based interactive fiction** feels more game-like on the whole, with its clear concept of spaces to be explored.
+It can be hard for a newcomer to learn, but that's not a problem if a good tutorial is included ([*Counterfeit Monkey*](https://ifdb.org/viewgame?id=aearuuxv83plclpl)) or if the commands are intuitive based on context ([*FeedVid Live*](https://varunramesh.itch.io/feedvid-live)).

-Hypertext interactive fiction has a simpler UI (just links) but is also more varied, covering the entire spectrum from conventional game mechanics ([*Seedship*](https://philome.la/johnayliff/seedship/play/index.html)) to avant-garde storytelling ([*Orifice Clique*](https://xrafstar.monster/games/twine/clique/)), from hilarious ([*You Will Select a Decision*](https://selectadecision.info/)) to heartbreaking ([*Hana Feels*](http://hanafeels.com/)).
+**Hypertext interactive fiction** has a simpler UI (just links) but is also more varied, covering the entire spectrum from conventional game mechanics ([*Seedship*](https://philome.la/johnayliff/seedship/play/index.html)) to avant-garde storytelling ([*Orifice Clique*](https://xrafstar.monster/games/twine/clique/)), from hilarious ([*You Will Select a Decision*](https://selectadecision.info/)) to heartbreaking ([*Hana Feels*](http://hanafeels.com/)).

-Commercial interactive fiction has made a comeback in the past ten years or so ([*Sorcery!*](https://www.inklestudios.com/sorcery), [*Roadwarden*](https://moralanxietystudio.com/roadwarden)).
+**Commercial interactive fiction** has made a comeback in the past ten years or so ([*Sorcery!*](https://www.inklestudios.com/sorcery), [*Roadwarden*](https://moralanxietystudio.com/roadwarden)).
 And some story-heavy RPGs are reminiscent of interactive fiction ([*Disco Elysium*](https://discoelysium.com/), [*Wildermyth*](https://wildermyth.com/)).

-So I was able to better appreciate interactive fiction this time around, but I still didn't come across anything like the game I want to make.
+So I was able to better appreciate interactive fiction this time around, but I still didn't come across any interactive fiction like the game I want to make.

 ## So what game *do* I want to make?

 I'll start by pointing to a few inspiring games that I want mine to be like *in spirit*, even if these are in other genres and more graphical than what I'm aiming for.

 - [***Dwarf Fortress***](http://www.bay12games.com/dwarves/) because it offers nearly limitless creative possibilities in the quest for survival (as well as lots of ways to die).
-The procedural world generation is also impressive.
+I'm also impressed by the procedural world generation and the insane level of detail in the world simulation, which [makes some of the game's bugs pretty entertaining to read about](https://www.theguardian.com/games/2022/nov/16/unexpected-nudity-and-vomit-covered-cats-how-dwarf-fortress-tells-some-of-gamings-most-bizarre-stories).
 - [***Upheaval***](https://leonegaming.itch.io/upheaval) is an in-progress "text-based fantasy roleplaying adventure sandbox", basically a big world with a non-linear story presented just through text menus.
-It's something like the blend that I'm going for, though a bit more narrative-driven.
+It's something like the blend that I'm going for, though a bit more narrative-driven (so much that maybe it belongs with the interactive fiction examples above).
 Here's [a glimpse at the gameplay](https://www.youtube.com/watch?v=KFmaZTMceRU), and [a complete playthrough](https://www.youtube.com/watch?v=hXACGyWFVy8).
 - [***Warsim: The Realm of Aslona***](https://www.gog.com/en/game/warsim_the_realm_of_aslona) is another charming game that gives the feeling of vastness even though it too consists entirely of text menus.
 - [***Kenshi***](https://store.steampowered.com/app/233860/Kenshi) is graphical but it's otherwise similar to the sandbox survival aspect that I have in mind.
 Some other open-world games (*Elder Scrolls*, *Mount and Blade*) are closer *thematically* to what I'm aiming for, but they emphasize *combat* to the exclusion of much else, and their worlds are not as dynamic.

-So I suppose I want to make a text-based game that **incorporates interactive fiction** (more on this below), but **is essentially a sandbox RPG** set in a procedurally-generated open world that continues to evolve over time, a sort of world simulation where pretty much **anything can happen.** Towns can be founded and wiped out by floods, animals can spread disease and be hunted to extinction, a drought can cause famine and malnutrition, the nobility can intermarry, discontented peasants can rise up in revolt.
+So I suppose I want to make a text-based game that **incorporates interactive fiction** (more on this below), but **is essentially a sandbox RPG** set in an open world that continues to evolve over time, a sort of world simulation where pretty much **anything can happen.** Towns can be founded and wiped out by floods, animals can spread disease and be hunted to extinction, a drought can cause famine and malnutrition, the nobility can intermarry, discontented peasants can rise up in revolt.

 What makes these goals anything *close* to attainable in my (probably deluded) mind is what I've already said: **there will be no graphics** or other assets to worry about, just text.
-Also, **there will be no small-scale physics** because the world won't exist as a grid of small spaces like in Dwarf Fortress, but instead will be composed of various large areas or regions.
-(For example, a town could be one area, the farmlands outside the town another area, and the forest beyond it yet another area.)
+Also, certain things will be simpler because **the world will be defined in physically low resolution**, i.e. the world won't exist as a grid of small spaces like in Dwarf Fortress, but instead will be composed of various large areas or regions.
+(For example, a town could be one area, the region surrounding the town another area, and the mountains beyond it yet another area.)
+This means **I won't have to implement small-scale physics** like in Dwarf Fortress, **or procedural world generation** since it'll be easy enough to handcraft a world map as a setting for a story, as long as the game fills in smaller gaps like wildlife and minor locations, so that only the world's overall shape and important details need to be defined by a story's author.

-But hold on, **how can interactive fiction fit with a procedurally-generated world?** The trick will be for each story to provide parameters and custom content to the world generator.
-This way, the world generator will still do its thing and the story won't have to define *every tiny detail* of its world, only the broad strokes and important details necessary to make the story work.
-(Though, a story will inevitably grind to a halt if one of its key people or places is destroyed—remember, anything can happen!
-So stories will have to provide some minimum of contingency plans in case of mishap, and getting stuck through bad luck will always be a possibility.)
+But hold on, **how can interactive fiction fit with an open-world sandbox?** Wouldn't a story grind to a halt if one of its key people or places were destroyed?
+Well, yes–remember, anything can happen!
+So stories will have to provide some minimum of contingency plans in case of mishap, and getting stuck through bad luck will always be a possibility.

 ## My inner critic's last assault, and my "why"

 <!-- omit in toc -->
 ### 😤 *Sigh.* "Let me try one last time.
 This game is doomed to be a boring, elaborate mess.
+No graphics, not even backdrops or ASCII art??
+Getting stuck through sheer bad luck?!
 Nobody will play it.
 Why waste your time?"

 I fully expect no one will play my game.
 Heck, ***I myself*** probably won't play my game much. *But that's the beauty of it!* Because the goal of this project isn't to produce a popular game with wide appeal.
 No, I'm doing it for the fun and challenge of embodying this whacky mashup of ideas, and tweaking those ideas to my own satisfaction. **For me the real game is in making the game.** (So *meta*, right??)